anHALytics/anHALytics-documentation/Install.md

     > cd anhalytics-index

+#### Set-up the indexes

+As first step, the indexes will be initalized with the following command:

+    > java -Xmx2048m -jar target/anhalytics-index-0.1-SNAPSHOT.one-jar.jar -exe setup

 #### Build all the indexes

 For building all the indexes required by the different frontend applications, use the following command: